Made for Adult Ice Skaters

-A no-nonsense, encouraging, completely honest guide to starting figure skating as an adult — from your first wobbly step on the ice to the moment you realize you're hooked.
+A no-nonsense, encouraging, completely honest guide to starting figure skating — from your first wobbly step to the moment you realize you're hooked.

 Let's address the thing you're thinking right now: Am I too old to start figure skating?